ericafenyo/Udacity-Popular-Movies-Stage2/README.md

 * You will use adapters and custom list layouts to populate list views.
 * You will incorporate libraries to simplify the amount of code you need to write

+## Rubric
+### Common Project Requirements

+- [x] App is written solely in the Java Programming Language.

+- [x] Movies are displayed in the main layout via a grid of their corresponding movie poster thumbnails.

+- [x] UI contains an element (i.e a spinner or settings menu) to toggle the sort order of the movies by: most popular, highest rated.

+- [x] UI contains a screen for displaying the details for a selected movie.

+- [x] Movie details layout contains title, release date, movie poster, vote average, and plot synopsis.

+- [x] App utilizes stable release versions of all libraries, Gradle, and Android Studio.

+### User Interface - Function

+- [x] When a user changes the sort criteria (“most popular and highest rated”) the main view gets updated correctly.

+- [x] When a movie poster thumbnail is selected, the movie details screen is launched.

+### Network API Implementation

+- [x] In a background thread, app queries the /movie/popular or /movie/top_rated API for the sort criteria specified in the settings menu.

+### General Project Guidelines

+- [x] App conforms to common standards found in the Android Nanodegree General Project Guidelines (NOTE: For Stage 1 of the Popular Movies App, it is okay if the app does not restore the data using onSaveInstanceState/onRestoreInstanceState)

 ## Stage 2 Project Overview
 Welcome back to Popular Movies!
 In this second and final stage, you’ll add additional functionality to the app you built in Stage 1.